flamgio/Flamingo-ai/replit.md

-# Flamgio - AI Chat Platform
+# Flamingo - AI Chat Platform

 ## Overview

-Flamgio is a privacy-first, full-stack AI chat platform that intelligently routes user prompts between local Hugging Face models and cloud-based OpenRouter models.
+Flamingo is a privacy-first, full-stack AI chat platform that intelligently routes user prompts between local Hugging Face models and cloud-based OpenRouter models.
 The platform features a modern React frontend with a Node.js/Express backend, designed to provide seamless AI conversations with intelligent model selection based on prompt complexity.
 The system includes conversation memory, user authentication, and a responsive chat interface inspired by modern AI platforms like Perplexity and ChatGPT.

 ## User Preferences